-We started by cleaning the kale in cold water and Adriana trimmed the stems.
+Clean the kale in cold water and trim the stems.

-When the kale was fully wilted and deliciously coated with the garlic and onion, we poured the whole mixture into the cuisinart and blended until fine.
+When the kale is fully wilted and deliciously coated with the garlic and onion, pour the whole mixture into the cuisinart and blend until fine

 Before our next step, the girls worked themselves into a snit about sharing the larger step stool.
-The gloves (or shall we say costumes nearly came off), but, luckily, sharing prevailed and we successful made the switch.
-It was now safe to blend the egg and milk mixture with the cheese as well as the kale in a large mixing bowl.
-We set it aside.
+The gloves (or shall we say costumes nearly came off), but, luckily, sharing prevailed and we successfully made the switch.

 You might also like